// Resume Writing

 The sweet spot is 12–18 skills for most professional roles.
 Here's why the range matters at both ends:

-The skills-in-bullets approach does something the skills section can't: it proves context and proficiency.
-"Python" in a skills section says you know Python.
-"Developed predictive churn model in Python (scikit-learn, pandas) deployed to 2.3M user base" says you've done production-level Python work.
-That context matters to recruiters and carries more weight in semantic-matching ATS systems that evaluate skill evidence.
+The skills-in-bullets approach proves context and proficiency.
+"Python" in a skills section names the tool.
+"Developed predictive churn model in Python (scikit-learn, pandas) deployed to 2.3M user base" shows how the candidate used it.
+That context gives recruiters evidence behind the skill.

 Frequently Asked Questions